etcgroup/aloe/README.md

 Within the provided `OUTPUT_DIR`, ALOE will create the following files:

+* *command.txt*: A text file containing the command-line arguments for ALOE and the time of the run.
 * *features.spec*: A binary file containing the fully configured filters used to extract features from the message data.
 * *model.model*: A binary file containing the trained model.
 This file should always be paired with